Veterinary Science graduate destinations

 Employers and occupations

-69 graduates, who reported as their main activity that they were working full-time six months after graduation, were employed as Veterinary Practitioners in a range of veterinary surgeries, hospitals and practices.
+60 graduates, who reported as their main activity that they were in paid work for an employer 15 months after graduation, were employed as Veterinary Practitioners in a range of veterinary surgeries, hospitals and practices.
 These included services specialising in equine, small animal, farm animal and mixed practice.

 Explore your career options